sfgabe/OITProjects/FluxCapacitor/readme.md

 ### Other stuff
 - [Hot glue sticks](https://amzn.to/2SHnNaJ) - I tried a few ideas for the light diffusers, and the thing that looked best were small sized hot glue sticks, cut to size and wedged into the back plate.
 - Some hot glue to keep the lights in place - they are stuck to a small piece of cardboard, but that will need to be glue to the back plate so they are lined up correctly.
-- Small screws to secure the Pi in place
+- Small screws to secure the board in place